03/quicknote/README.md

 v0.41, 29/08/2013
 Remove ownerId from Note to simplify data model
 Add rootId to User as it's more relevant
-One user can have only one root note (set as 1-to-1 one way relationship)
+One user can have only one root (set as 1-to-1 one way relationship)

 v0.42, 29/11/2013
 upgrade to Spring 2.3 and HB 4.2.6